From Chaos Comes Order: Ordering Event Representations for Object Recognition and Detection: Experiments

 Next, we investigate the relationship between GWD and the task performance of a \textit{NN} trained for object detection.
-We choose two widely used object detection datasets, the Gen1~\cite{Tournemire20arxiv} and 1 Mpx~\cite{Perot20nips} Automotive Detection Dataset which both deal with event streams featuring labeled bounding boxes for pedestrians, cars, and other vehicles.
+We choose two widely used object detection datasets, the Gen1~\cite{Tournemire20arxiv} and 1 Mpx~\cite{Perot20nips} Automotive Detection Dataset, which both deal with event streams featuring labeled bounding boxes for pedestrians, cars, and other vehicles.
 While the former has a resolution of $304\times 240$, the latter has a resolution of $1280\times 720$.
-We report the GWD computed over the validation set of each dataset, and then train an off-the-shelf object detection framework based on YOLOv6~\cite{yolov6_2022}, pre-trained on the Microsoft Common Objects in Context (MS-COCO) \cite{Lin14eccv}, on different input representations as in \cite{Gehrig19iccv}.
+We report the GWD computed over the validation set of each dataset and then train an off-the-shelf object detection framework based on YOLOv6~\cite{yolov6_2022}, pre-trained on the Microsoft Common Objects in Context (MS-COCO) \cite{Lin14eccv}, on different input representations as in \cite{Gehrig19iccv}.
 To accommodate the varying number of channels, we replace the 3-channel input convolution with a $N_c=12$ channel input convolution, where $N_c$ represents the number of channels in the representation.
 To show the generality of the result, we also vary the detection backbone between ResNet-50~\cite{He16cvpr}, EfficientRep~\cite{yolov6_2022} and Swin Transformer V2 \cite{liu2021swinv2}, and report results for each. \\ \textbf{Representations}: We test a range of common representations listed below.
-We compute 12 channels for each representation, except for the 2D Histogram which has 2.\\ \textit{Voxel Grid}: Here the event time window is split into $N_c$ equal, non-overlapping time windows, and then events in the same time window are aggregated by summing their polarity on a per-pixel basis using bilinear voting~\cite{Zhu19cvpr}. \\ \textit{Mixed-Density Event Stack (MDES)}: For each channel $c$, this representation selects the most recent $\frac{N_e}{2^c}$ events, where $N_e$ are the events in the time window.
-For each window, it aggregates the polarity at that pixel~\cite{Nam_2022_CVPR}.\\ \textit{Event Histograms}: Events in the time window are first split by polarity, and then summed into two channels~\cite{Maqueda18cvpr}. \\ \textit{Time Surface}: We convert events into time surfaces from~\cite{Lagorce17pami} with a decay constant of $\tau=5$ms. We then sample it at $\frac{N_c}{2}=6$ equally spaced timestamps, once for positive and negative events resulting in $N_c=12$ channels.\\ \textit{TORE}: The Time-Ordered Recent Event Volumes store event timestamps in per-pixel queues.
-We use queues with capacity $\frac{N_c}{2}=6$, one for positive and one for negative events, and concatenate them to $N_c=12$ channels.\\ \textbf{Training Details} We adopt the training procedure from YOLOv6~\cite{yolov6_2022}.
-For each backbone, representation, and dataset we train for 100 epochs, using Stochastic Gradient Descent with Nesterov momentum increasing from 0.5 to 0.83 over the first 2 epochs.
+We compute 12 channels for each representation, except for the 2D Histogram, which has 2.\\ \textit{Voxel Grid}: Here, the event time window is split into $N_c$ equal, non-overlapping time windows, and then events in the same time window are aggregated by summing their polarity on a per-pixel basis using bilinear voting~\cite{Zhu19cvpr}. \\ \textit{Mixed-Density Event Stack (MDES)}: For each channel $c$, this representation selects the most recent $\frac{N_e}{2^c}$ events, where $N_e$ are the events in the time window.
+For each window, it aggregates the polarity at that pixel~\cite{Nam_2022_CVPR}.\\ \textit{Event Histograms}: Events in the time window are split by polarity and then summed into two channels~\cite{Maqueda18cvpr}. \\ \textit{Time Surface}: We convert events into time surfaces from~\cite{Lagorce17pami} with a decay constant of $\tau=5$ms. We then sample it at $\frac{N_c}{2}=6$ equally spaced timestamps, once for positive and negative events resulting in $N_c=12$ channels.\\ \textit{TORE}: The Time-Ordered Recent Event Volumes store event timestamps in per-pixel queues.
+We use queues with capacity $\frac{N_c}{2}=6$, one for positive and one for negative events, and concatenate them to $N_c=12$ channels.\\ \textit{Learned representation}: Event Spike Tensor (EST)~\cite{Gehrig19iccv} is a learnable event representation that employs a Quantization Layer featuring a trainable kernel.
+This approach enables the model to effectively transform raw events, optimizing their performance for a given task.\\ \textbf{Training Details} We adopt the training procedure from YOLOv6~\cite{yolov6_2022}.
+For each backbone, representation, and dataset, we train for 100 epochs, using Stochastic Gradient Descent with Nesterov momentum increasing from 0.5 to 0.83 over the first 2 epochs.
 We use a batch size of 32, and a Cosine learning rate schedule, starting at 0.00323 and ending at 0.000387 after 100 epochs.
-We adopt the classification and box regression losses in~\cite{yolov6_2022}.\\
+We adopt the classification and box regression losses in~\cite{yolov6_2022}.